Winter Weather Advisory issued for Eastern Clinton, Southeastern St. Lawrence, Southern Franklin by NWS - NewsBreak

 Winter Weather Advisory issued for Hamilton, Northern Herkimer, Northern Warren by NWS

-Effective: 2023-01-17 12:00:00 EST Expires: 2023-01-18 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Hamilton; Northern Herkimer; Northern Warren WINTER WEATHER ADVISORY IN EFFECT FROM NOON TUESDAY TO 7 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
-Total snow accumulations of up to one inch and ice accumulations of a light glaze. * WHERE...Northern Herkimer, Hamilton and Northern Warren Counties. * WHEN...From noon Tuesday to 7 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...A light wintry mix will develop in the afternoon hours on Tuesday and continue overnight before tapering off to scattered rain and snow showers.
+Effective: 2023-01-17 15:42:00 EST Expires: 2023-01-18 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Hamilton; Northern Herkimer; Northern Warren WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
+Total snow and sleet accumulations of up to one inch and ice accumulations of a light glaze ranging from a few hundredths to less than a tenth of an inch. * WHERE...Northern Herkimer, Hamilton and Northern Warren Counties. * WHEN...Through 7 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the evening commute. * ADDITIONAL DETAILS...A light wintry mix will continue overnight before tapering off to scattered snow showers early Wednesday morning.

+Winter Weather Advisory issued for Northern Saratoga, Northern Washington, Southeast Warren by NWS

+Effective: 2023-01-17 15:42:00 EST Expires: 2023-01-18 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Northern Saratoga; Northern Washington; Southeast Warren; Southern Washington WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
+Little or no snow or sleet accumulation.
+Ice accumulations of a light glaze ranging from a few hundredths to less than a tenth of an inch. * WHERE...The Lake George and northern Saratoga Region including all of Washington County and southern Vermont. * WHEN...Through 7 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the evening commute. * ADDITIONAL DETAILS...A light wintry mix will continue overnight before tapering off to scattered rain and snow showers.

 weather.gov